SaqibJaweed/Help-Line/README.md

 8. That is it!
 All ports and screen should now be usable with Raspberry Pi and Screen sitting on a 45 degree angle from our face, secured in a case.
 <br>
 ## Unit Testing
-The Project looks absolutely stunning and makes it easy for the users to interact with the Pi using the touch screen.
+<br>The Project looks absolutely stunning and makes it easy for the users to interact with the Pi using the touch screen.
 Since I printed the plug Friendly version of my case, the ports stick out of the case by 2mm so that it is easily compatible with every kind of input/output cable.
 <br>
 ## Production Testing
 With the .img file available in hand, we can avoid the hassle of downloading the display drivers through the Raspberry Pi which takes 4 hours, fails often and needs an active internet connection throughout the process.